MouseLightPipeline/deploy-services/README.md

 # Pipeline Production Docker Deployment

-This is a general deployment configuration for running the core services (e.g., databases), coordinator (api, scheduler, and client), along with specific deployments for workers on vega, sirius, and canopus (local and cluster proxy).
+This is a deployment configuration for running the core services (e.g., databases), coordinator (api, scheduler, and client), along with specific deployments for workers on Janelia-specific machines.

 The system is built from:
 * The default Compose file to launch core services